Jerking for Trout| fishing with artificial minnows

 The Luckycraft Pointer 65 when retrieved steadily wobbles tight and fast.
 To my eyes it resembles an escaping baitfish.
 During the rip action, it comes to life like a wounded fleeing baitfish.
 When paused, the pointer simply hangs, every so slightly twitching.
 It is available in both suspending and floating version.

 At 65mm (2 1/2″) long the Pointer 65 is the smallest pointer, it is marginally longer than a Rapala 7 but still a very good size for trout fishing.
 Some hopeful anglers even fish the larger sizes, hoping to land a trophy trout.

 Made from high-quality components and with a very lifelike finish.
 The Pointer series of lures includes an internal brass weight mechanism, which helps create a low centre of gravity.
 This allows the lure to continue wobbling and vibrating even after the retrieving action has stopped.
 This additional weight allows for longer casts or to gain a few extra yards when punching into a strong headwind.

 One negative for the Lucky Craft Pointer is the price, it is considerably more expensive than the already pricey Rapalas.
 But the price is not completely unjustified, considering the higher quality of the components used.
 I am very hesitant before using it around submerged trees or other snag prone areas.
 Especially in areas where I can not dive in to retrieve it.

-When targeting shy fish in ultra-clear water conditions, lures with realistic finishes work best.
+When targeting shy fish in ultra-clear water conditions, lures with realistic finishes work best, and I find Lucky Craft designs to be very life like.
 The Lucky Craft Pointer in American Shad, Laser Rainbow trout, Brown trout, Brook trout and MS Herring are great options.